 Florida Gulf Coast University does not provide insurance for Fraternities & Sororities.
 Organizations are responsible and liable for the actions and behaviors of their members and officers.
 Any damages to persons or property needs to be covered by the personal insurance of the participants.

-Students participating in events are encouraged to maintain their own adequate levels of health/medical insurance.
+Students participating in events are encouraged to maintain their own adequate levels of liability insurance.
 Students should be asked to sign the following forms, dependent upon the nature of the event:

-Field Trip Liability Release and Emergency Data Form

-General Release Waiver of Liability and Authorization for EMT

-General Release and Assumption of Risk Waiver

 In addition, if the organization contracts to receive services from a third party, the organization should confirm that the third party has sufficient insurance.
 A copy of the vendor’s insurance policy should be included with the Event Registration Forms.